The Time to Talk About Retirement Is Now

 By Kathleen Burns Kingsbury

-The unpleasant truth is that 31 percent of Americans have no retirement savings or pensions at all.1 Others have started saving for retirement but are unrealistic about how much they will need to live comfortably during their golden years.
+The unpleasant truth is that a quarter of adults in the U.S. have no retirement savings or pension at all.
+Others have started saving for retirement but are unrealistic about how much they will need to live comfortably during their golden years.
 Almost half of couples report having no idea how much they will need to save to maintain their current lifestyle in retirement.
-Another 47 percent of partners disagree about the amount of money they will need to do so.2
+Another 47 percent of partners disagree about the amount of money they will need to do so.

 The good news is that working with a trusted financial advisor helps.
-More than 90 percent of baby boomers who work with an advisor have money saved for retirement.
-They report feeling better prepared for this life transition.3
+According to the Insured Retirement Institute (IRI), more than 90 percent of baby boomers who work with an advisor have money saved for retirement.
+They report feeling better prepared for this life transition.

 As Aaron J. Morris, vice president and financial advisor at CAPTRUST in Des Moines, Iowa, explains, “Many people have the idea in their minds that they have not saved enough for retirement, and they will have to work forever.
 That assumption is often proven wrong once they take the time to sit down with an advisor.”